altfatterz/learning-kubernetes/certifications/KCSA/03-kubernetes-security-fundamentals.md

       namespaceSelector:
         matchLabels:
           name: prod
-    # access from an IP, the service is not runnning in Kubernetes
+    # access from an IP, the service is not running in Kubernetes
     - ipBlock:
         cidr: 192.168.5.10/32
     ports: